An Invariant for Transverse Coassociative 4-Folds: The Invariant

-Thus, because $\omega$ is nondegenerate, it induces an isomorphism between $N_+$ and $N_-$.
-A straightforward pointwise computation shows the isomorphism determined by $-\omega$ reverses orientation on fibres and so determines a canonical generalized connected sum $X_+\#_Z X_-$. \end{proof}
+where the symbol $||$ is used to denote the restriction of $\varphi$ as a bundle section.
+Because $\varphi$ is strongly nondegenerate \cite{MS10}, this section induces a bundle isomorphism between $N_+$ and $N_-$.
+The isomorphism determined by $-(\varphi||_Z\;\lrcorner\; u)$ is fibrewise orientation-reversing and so determines a canonical generalized connected sum $X_+\#_Z X_-$. \end{proof}

-From now on, whenever we write $X_+\#_Z X_-$ it is to be understood as having been formed with respect to this choice.
-We now explain how to define an absolute invariant for the transverse pair of coassociatives $X_\pm$ when both are spin and simply-connected.
-Because of \autoref{t3.11}, some additional structure must be required in order to define an invariant at this level of generality.

-First, suppose that $X_+$ is spin.
-A choice of spin structure on $X_+$ induces a preferred homotopy class of framings for $TX_+|_Z$ (the bundle of spin frames for $X_+$ is trivial over $Z$ and sections are all homotopic, so map down to give homotopic framings for $TX_+|_Z$).
-Since $Z$ is oriented, this gives a preferred homotopy class of framings for $N_+$.
-Likewise, a choice of spin structure on $X_-$ gives a preferred homotopy class of framings for $N_-$.
-If $X_\pm$ are both simply-connected, their spin structures are unique up to isomorphism and so this construction gives canonical choice of homotopy class of framings for $N_\pm$.
+We now explain how to define our invariant, using the isomorphism between $N_\pm$ given by \autoref{l03.1}.
+Recall that by a framing of a vector bundle one means a choice of trivialization up to homotopy.
+On an oriented vector bundle over the circle of rank at least $3$, framings are in bijection with spin structures \cite{KT91}.
+If $X_+$ is spin, the spin structure on $TX_+$ induces a spin structure on $TX_+|_Z$, which in turn induces a preferred framing.
+We have the orthogonal splitting $TX_+|_Z = TZ\oplus N_+$ using the metric $g_\varphi$ to regard the normal bundle $N_+$ as a subbundle of $TX_+|_Z$.
+Since $Z$ is oriented, the framing for $TX_+|_Z$ induces a framing for $N_+$.
+Likewise, a spin structure on $X_-$ induces a framing for $N_-$.